How to Support Your Favorite Local Bar, Restaurant, or Brewery

 Local grocery stores are most likely still going to be selling most of their usual beers, and this should include some local craft brews.
 If you’re a beerhead, this is an easy and convenient place to get them.
 When you go out to get your other groceries, you can easily pick up a 4-pack or 6-pack of your favorite beer.
 You’ll get to enjoy an awesome drink experience and help out some of your favorite craft brewers as well.
 Talk about a win-win!

 Why It Matters to Them

-Employees of restaurants and bars that have had to make serious changes or shut down are experiencing a significant change in lifestyle and unfortunately, some are out of a job completely.
-Things are rough for everyone at the moment, so it’s very important to support each other.
-For restaurant and bar workers, the end of the virus won’t necessarily be the end of tough times, as lost profits and slow returns to normalcy will affect this industry the most.
+Employees of restaurants and bars who have had to make serious changes or shut down are experiencing a significant lifestyle change, and unfortunately, some are out of a job completely.
+Things are rough for everyone at the moment, so it’s important to support each other.

-Small gestures can go a very long way in easing stress and making people feel happy at a time when the future is so uncertain.
-Support your friends who work in this industry by talking to them often, making sure they have some kind of support system if needed, and perhaps even helping them out with necessities if you can afford to do so.
+Small gestures can go a very long way in easing stress and making people feel happy.
+Check on your friends who work in this industry by talking to them often, making sure they have a support system if needed, and perhaps even helping them out with necessities if you can afford to do so.